sapegin/washingcode-book/manuscript/020_Avoid_loops.md

 })
 -->

-And again `reduce()` is the least readable option.
+And again, the `reduce()` method is the least readable option.

-In later chapters, I’ll urge you to avoid not only loops but also reassigning variables and mutation.
+In later chapters, I’ll urge you to avoid not only loops, but also reassigning variables and mutations.
 Like loops, they _often_ lead to poor code readability, but _sometimes_ they are the best choice.
+Of all the examples above, I prefer the last one, with `for of` loop.

 ## Sometimes loops aren’t so bad

 Array methods aren’t always better than loops.
-For example, the `reduce()` method often makes code less readable than a regular loop.
+For example, the `reduce()` method often makes code less readable than a regular loop, as we’ve seen already.

 Let’s look at this code: